eegejuru/n8n-nodes-useapi/README.md

 ### 0.2.2
 - Move some constants to shared external file to reuse in other nodes.
 - Minimax Create, Get, Delete images.
+- Now in Create video will load models based on Input Type.

 ### 0.2.1
 - Updated axios in n8n-workflow